iDmit9/Marketplace-on-Amplify/README.md

 ### Running locally

 To run this application locally you need, after cloning the repository and installing the packages, also install CLI and configure the application.
-To install Amplifay CLI [read the guide](https://docs.amplify.aws/cli/start/install).Then run the command:
+To install Amplify CLI [read the guide](https://docs.amplify.aws/cli/start/install).Then run the command:

 `amplify init`